knaaptime/seg_networks/paper/discussion.md

 literature.
 Our initial explorations suggest that our findings are robust to the choice of decay function, but future work could explore this issue in greater detail.
 Further work could also explore the choice of neighborhood radius $r$.
-Here we adopt the one-mile neighborhood radius as a reasonable specification of the neighborhood, but we may obtain different results by choosing a different threshold, particularly when analyzing large heterogeneous networks.
+Here we adopt the one-mile radius as a reasonable specification of the neighborhood, but we may obtain different results by choosing a different threshold, particularly when analyzing large heterogeneous networks.